 Since 2009, Seminars in Thrombosis and Hemostasis (STH) presents a series of awards for excellence in the field of thrombosis and hemostasis.
 The Eberhard F. Mammen Excellence in Thrombosis and Hemostasis Awards are presented annually to recognize the contribution of the founding editor, Eberhard Mammen, to the field and to this journal.
 There are two award categories:

 Most Popular Article Awards

-Awarded to the authors of the most popular articles published in STH in the preceding two years as captured in the preceding year.
-The awards currently comprise two categories - one for Free Access' articles, and another the "General Category".
+Awarded to best oral presentation are authors of the most popular articles published in STH in the preceding two years as captured in the preceding year.
+The awards currently comprise two categories: one for Free Access' articles, and another in a "General Category".
 There are two major cash prizes of US$1,000 for each category; also, winning articles will be given "free access" status.
 The awards are determined by the Editor-in-Chief on the basis of user statistics from Thieme e-Journals.
 The decision of the Editor-in-Chief is final.
 Prefaces, Errata, Letters to the Editor, Editorials, Commentaries, and previous award-winning articles are excluded from further consideration of these awards.
 Winning articles are automatically excluded from winning a future award.

 Learn more about the current Eberhard F. Mammen award winners: Most Popular Article Awards